 Each week I post about some type of therapy we use, who recommended it, and the reason we are using it.
 Remember, I am not a licensed therapist and I am sharing our experiences.
-We would love to have you share too.
-Follow the directions at the end of this post to link up with us.
+Please feel free to share your experiences in the comments.
+We would love to hear from you!

 For the last month, I have been highlighting the different senses that Sensory Processing Disorder affects, a checklist of symptoms and some activities we do to help.
 We started with proprioception, which is the internal sense of knowing where your body parts are without looking a them.
 Then we went on to the tactile system, which is how our brain receives information coming from the receptors on our skin about touch, pain and temperature.
 Next was the vestibular system, which coordinates movement and balance through receptors in the inner ear and in relation to Earth's gravity.
 Then we looked at the visual sense and how it is much more complex than just viewing an image.
 Last we visited the auditory sense which is much more complex than just hearing sounds.
 And finally, to wrap it up, we are sharing about the olfactory (smell) and gustatory (taste) senses.